-The SHINE portal is now open for HEFER consultations to support Countryside Stewardship applications for agreements starting 1/1/19
+The SHINE portal is now closed for HEFER consultations

-*** Training videos for Historic England and ALGAO members have now been updated and are available for viewing at https://myshinedata.org.uk/consulteetraining ***
+*** Training videos for Historic England and ALGAO members are available for viewing at https://myshinedata.org.uk/consulteetraining ***

 Any outstanding queries regarding HEFER payments should be sent to firstname.lastname@example.org and copied to email@example.com

-ALGAO members should refer to the latest CS Briefing and address any issues to the HER help address on the Contact page.
+ALGAO members should check the ALGAO Countryside Committee webpage for updates and send any queries or issues to the HER help address on the Contact page.

 Historic England & Natural England advisers should address any issues to the relevant Help address on the Contact page.